learn-co-curriculum/dsc-ordering-and-limiting/README.md

 # Filtering and Ordering

 ## Introduction

-In this lesson, you'll continue to see how to write SQL queries for retrieving and adding specific data to SQL database tables.
+One of the most powerful aspects of SQL is the ability to include only relevant data in your query results.
+In this lesson, you'll learn some additional techniques for limiting the results of your SQL queries using the `WHERE` clause as well as the `ORDER BY` clause combined with the `LIMIT` clause.

 ## Objectives
 You will be able to: